-Due to the EBM operations the signal over the Rain Forest has a large fluctuation (see the histograms in the previous pages).
+Due to the EBM operations and ZGM commissioning phase the signal over the Rain Forest has a large fluctuation (see the histograms in the previous pages).
 For that reason the colour scale of the image has been extend from -15dB to -5.5 dB.
 The large differences in the backscattering are due to different satellite attitude among the various passes over the test area.